-Figure 8: Model 2460 main menu
+Figure 10: Model 2460 main menu

-The main menu includes submenus, which are labeled in green across the top of the display.
-Touching the icons in each submenu opens their interactive screens.
+The main menu includes submenus that are labeled in green across the top of the display.
+Touching an icon in a submenu opens an interactive screen.

 Store measurements on a USB flash drive

 If there is measurement data in the buffer, you can copy it from the Model 2460 to a USB flash drive.
 The information is saved in the .csv file format.